pgamer78/btt-recorder-docs/docs/appendices.rst

 English Source Audio
 -----
-Go to this page (https://digitalstorage.sharefile.com/share/view/s34cb4b0a5be4ce3a/) for folders to download the English source audio files for BTT Recorder. **NOTE** These files are for translation projects for the ULB by Verse.
+Go to this page (https://digitalstorage.sharefile.com/share/view/s34cb4b0a5be4ce3a/) for a list of links to download the English source audio files for BTT Recorder. **NOTE** These files are for translation projects for the **ULB by Verse**.

 **How to download:**

-1. Go to the the page above.
+1. Go to the link above.
-#.
-Navigate to the desired testament/book/chapter for the translation work.
+2. Navigate to the desired book/chapter for the translation work.
-#.
-Click on the link in the URL column.
+3. Click on the desired file.
-#.
-Download the file to the tablet or computer (to transfer to the tablet later.)
+4. Download the file to the tablet or computer (to transfer to the tablet later.)

 Translator Handouts
 -----